FranckCo/COSMOS-Website/2024/work/call-for-contributions.md

 # COSMOS 2024 - Call for Contributions

-[Insee](https://www.insee.fr/en/) is pleased to invite the statistical community to submit contributions for the first Conference On Smart Metadata for Official Statistics 2024 (Cosmos 2024), to be held on 11-12 April 2024 in Paris, France.
+[Insee](https://www.insee.fr/en/) is pleased to invite the statistical community to submit contributions for the first Conference On Smart Metadata for Official Statistics 2024 (COSMOS 2024), to be held on 11-12 April 2024 in Paris, France.

 Conference web page: http://cosmos-conference.org/